 1. Set a Lower Floor Price

 You must have set a higher floor price, especially in the last month.
 But January is different and having a higher floor essentially filters several bids before they even participate in the header auctions.
-Hence, lowering the floor price leads to more bids that directly influences the eCPM.
+Hence, lowering the floor price leads to more bids that directly influence the eCPM.
 This is perhaps the first step you need to take this month.
 There are two ways to adjust the floor prices.

 a.
 Static – Set a floor price based on your previous year’s eCPM and iterate it based on the fill rates.